Instant Database: 'Input Form' Masks

 •Every document assembly program requires a data entry form of one kind or another.

 •The input form discussed in this Manual up until this point is the form created when you press Alt-D to display the Instant Database screen.
 When you press Scan, Pathagoras populates the IDB screen with the variables in the underlying document.
-But if you want a pre-designed form, with the variables occurring in a pre-set order, with (optional) hints and tips and validations, you can design your own.
-And that would be a 'mask.'
+If, however, you want a pre-designed form, with the variables occurring in a pre-set order, with (optional) hints and tips and validations, you can design your own.
+And that would be a 'Mask.'

 What distinguishes Pathagoras' data entry form from those of its competitors is the ease by which Pathagoras can generate them and by which you can use them.

 •A Mask is an optional approach.
-If you have created no Mask, the system (including personalizing the assembled document) will still work without a hitch.
-(You know that because you have probably already personalized dozens of documents without a mask, using the basic features of Instant Database.)
+If you have not created a Mask, the system (including personalizing the assembled document) will still work without a hitch.
+(You know that because you have probably already personalized dozens of documents without a mask, using the basic features of the Instant Database.)

 Why create an 'Input Form' Mask?